 About me

-I recently submitted my DPhil at the University of Oxford, where I was supervised by Prof. Lord Tarassenko and was part of the AIMS CDT.
+Previously, I completed my DPhil at the University of Oxford, where I was supervised by Prof. Lord Tarassenko and was part of the AIMS CDT.
 During my DPhil, I designed, built, and open-sourced world-leading deep learning models for quantitative sleep monitoring from wearables.

 News